-Traditional Southern Iced Sweet Tea—a refreshing home brewed sweet tea (using black tea bags) with great hints of lemon and a whole lot of sweetness.
-The perfect drink for the sunniest of days!
-A true Southern staple, where conversations cannot exist without a good glass.
+This Traditional Southern Iced Sweet Tea is a refreshing home-brewed sweet tea made from black tea and boasts of great hints of lemon and a whole lot of sweetness---just like they like it down south!
+The perfect drink for the sunniest of days regardless of the season!
+A true Southern staple, where conversations cannot exist without a good glass of sweet tea.

-Well—I've been so excited to share this recipe with you guys!
-If you've been following my blog, then you’ll know that I'm a Southern girl at heart (born + raised), so this cup of goodness brings back so many great memories and fun in the sun moments.
+I've been so excited to share this recipe with you guys!
+If you've been following Orchids + Sweet Tea, then you know that I'm a Southern girl at heart (born + raised), so this cup of goodness brings back so many great memories and fun in the sun moments.

 For those of you that are in the South, I do hope that this recipe makes you proud!
 Haha.

-Much like Lemonade (for many people), this sweet tea is the epitome of a Spring, Summer, Fall, or Winter MUST HAVE in the south.
-Yes, ya'll—it's that serious!
+Much like Lemonade (for many people), this sweet tea is the epitome of a Spring, Summer, Fall, or Winter----- an all around MUST HAVE in the south.
+Yes, ya'll---it's that serious!

-However, I wanted to make this classic recipe fully homemade, so I chose to brew my tea bags myself and add the other ingredients.
-Plus, I like to mix and match and personalize the ingredients to my own preference.
+However, I wanted to make this classic recipe fully homemade because I'm just a believer that sometimes homemade is just best.
+So, I chose to brew my tea bags myself and add in the other ingredients.
+Plus, homemade always gives you the option of mixing and matching ingredients for your own liking----you know.

 Obviously for a larger pitcher, you can add an additional 2 tea bags to the brewing process.